Mikasa Ackerman is a fan favorite on the anime series Attack on Titan, and with good reason.

 Balance is also necessary for maintaining a healthy diet.
 Incorporate micronutrients, carbohydrates, fats, and limit or eliminate processed foods.
 Lentils, spinach, whole grains, kale, squash, and avocado are great additions to your meals.

 Stay hydrated.
-Water is one of the purest things you can drink, and it may alter metabolism, promoting weight loss [3].
+According to insights from the National Institutes of Health (NIH), water is one of the purest things you can drink, and it may alter metabolism, promoting weight loss [2].

 “Ideally, you should consume 0.36 grams of protein for every pound of body weight.
 Protein should also make up approximately 15% of your total daily caloric intake.”